melzayet/ais-design-guide/README.md

 ### Governance and patterns

-- Consideration: Do we have a list of automated governance policies and revise regularly?
+- Consideration: Do we have a list of automated governance policies that get reviewed regularly?
-- Consideration: Do we have teams trained and in agreement on Cloud Messaging Patterns on how we select the right integration technology?
+- Consideration: Do we have teams trained and in agreement on Cloud Messaging Patterns on how to select the right integration technology?

 ### Observability